Design

 Material Selection

 The materials are the first things to consider when beginning the design process.
-(You can check out our products pages for specifics about each of the slabs we offer.)
+(You can check out our product pages for specifics about each of the materials we offer.)
 When thinking about materials, you want to consider the following questions:

 • What cleaning products do you use?